CUSTOMER CARE TEAMCONTACT US

 The Spanish Steps

-We will begin in Piazza di Spagna, at the foot of the iconic Spanish Steps.
-We will learn the history of the church of the Trinita' dei Monti that towers above, as well as why the young Gian Lorenzo Bernini and his sculptor father adopted the unusual subject of a boat for the fountain of the Barcaccia.
+in Piazza di Spagna meanwhile, we'll find ourselves at the foot of the no less iconic Spanish Steps.
+Here we will learn the history of the church of the Trinita' dei Monti that towers above, as well as why the young Gian Lorenzo Bernini and his sculptor father adopted the unusual subject of a boat for the fountain of the Barcaccia.
 We will also uncover the social significance of the majestic stairway that came to unite these two areas separated for centuries by a high cliff.
 After short stops at the Colonna del'Immacolata (Column of the Immaculate Conception) and the house of Gian Lorenzo Bernini, we will reach another of the city's most indelible landmarks, the Trevi fountain

 Trevi Fountain tour

 Here we will let ourselves be lulled by the magical song of the waters, immersing ourselves in this wonderful piece of theatrical architecture that both recalls the great buildings of the past and allows us to imagine the impossible architecture of the mind.
 With the help of your guide you will read the many legends written in the relief sculpture of the triumphal arch, where the god Ocean advances with his Tritons and winged horses to celebrate with us an ancient festival of water.